stevan-vanderwerf-sonarsource/sonartools/README.md

 The script is run by calling the sonar.py entrypoint, for example:
 `python3 sonar.py -up ee980`

+Any tag/version of SonarQube available in Dockerhub can be used including (except Datacenter edition), but each tag much be 3 digits, e.g.
+* Community Edition: ce791 (oldest available tag)
+* Developer Edition: de899

 # Tips
 To make things easier you can add the following lines to your `~/.bashrc` file: